rohan-varma/python-gil/post.md

 ```

 This code works, but you're concerned about the time it takes, since the list of `users` and `user_session` is very large.
 You remember threads and know that this code will run on an 8-core machine, so you decide to split up the `users` list into 8 chunks and spin up 8 different threads.
-You quickly conclude that your code will now run about 8x faster, save for any overhead taken up in chunking the list and thread management - you don't have to worry about things like locking or concurrency since each thread is working on its own component of the data.
+You quickly conclude that your code will now run about 8x faster, save for any overhead taken up in chunking the list and thread management - you don't have to worry about things like locking since each thread is working on its own component of the data.

 All you have to do is create the threads, and tell each one to run the above `get_time_spent` function on their distinct list of `users`: